sUhAs1011/Udemy_Course/README.md

 # Udemy_Course

-1."Deep Q-Learning for Lunar Landing", is an implementation of the Deep Q-Learning algorithm for solving the Lunar Lander problem in OpenAI Gym environments, where we are using Q-Learning for training the agent for proper landing between the flags.
-Here we are create a neural network and the agent stores all the previous values and based on these past values the agent is trained and then the Q-values are updated using the bellaman equation and finally the the landing is visualized basically indicating the performance of the agent
+#Deep Q-Learning for Lunar Landing
+This code implements the Deep Q-Learning algorithm to solve the Lunar Lander problem in OpenAI Gym.
+The objective is to train an agent to land a spacecraft safely between the flags.

+A neural network is utilized as a function approximator for estimating Q-values.
+The agent stores experiences from previous interactions with the environment in a replay memory, enabling it to learn from past actions and outcomes.
+The Q-values are updated iteratively using the Bellman equation to optimize the agent's decision-making.

+The training process focuses on enabling the agent to develop policies for stable and successful landings.
+Finally, the performance of the trained agent is visualized, showcasing its ability to land effectively and safely within the designated area.